-Full Year - 1 credit (AC.
-BMMT.
-HSci.
-HSer)
+Full Year - 1 credit (AC, BMMT, HSci, HSer)

-The Marketing II curriculum expands on the business concepts presented in Marketing I and includes practical application through the operation of Mott's Shipyard or Kettering's Captains' Corner.
-Areas of work and management include customer relations, human resource management, product service planning, financial analysis, and entrepreneurship.
-Students are also encouraged to participate in DECA (a high school association of marketing students).
-Marketing II prepares students to study business at the college level, as all business degree programs require one or more courses in marketing.
-It also prepares students for a wide variety of entry-level marketing jobs.
-Prerequisite: Successful completion of Marketing I
+The Marketing II curriculum expands on the business concepts presented in Marketing I or Sports and Entertainment Marketing and includes practical application through the operation of Mott's Shipyard or Kettering's Captains' Corner.
+Areas of work and management include customer relations, marketing information management, human resource management, product service planning, financial analysis and entrepreneurship.
+Students are also encouraged to participate in DECA (a high school association of marketing students) and a fundraising sales project to reinforce marketing skills.
+Marketing II prepares students to study business at the college level as all business degree programs require one or more courses in marketing.
+It also prepares students for a wide variety of entry level marketing jobs.

+Prerequisite: Successful completion of Marketing I or Sports and Entertainment Marketing